Elementary Music Lessons to Start the Year Fresh – January 2025

 Maya Angelou

 Isn’t that what we want our students to do?
 As teachers, we are always learning too.
-At times, we are even learning more than our students.
-If some lessons have not gone well for you in the past, get out there and find new resources, ideas, and activities.
+We often learn more than our students.
+If some past lessons have not gone well revamp them or find new resources, ideas, and activities.
 Analyze what areas you need to improve and “do better”.
 This is all anyone can ask.

 January Holidays and Observances

-I had no idea there were so many holidays and observances during the month of January!
-Undoubtedly, the most important day to make sure you celebrate is the birthday of Martin Luther King, Jr. His actual birthday is January 15, but this year it will be celebrated nationally on January 16.
+There are a LOT of holidays and observances during January!
+The most important is Martin Luther King, Jr. His actual birthday is January 15, but this year it will be celebrated nationally on January 16.

 - January 1 – New Year’s Day